What Are Your Rights if You Get Hurt at a Construction Job in New York?

 Talk to our New York construction accident lawyers for more details about your specific case.
 The Carrion Law Firm represents injured construction workers and their families, and we fight to get injury cases and medical bills paid after serious accidents.
 Call us for a free legal consultation at (718) 841-0083.

 Workers’ Rights After Injuries on Construction Sites in New York

 Injured workers will have different rights depending on what kind of worker they are.
 Many employees are covered by workers’ compensation rules, which could get their emergency care covered by an employer and ongoing medical care and wages covered if they use an approved doctor for approved care only.
 Independent contractors often have greater rights, and they can typically do more to fight for compensation after an injury.
-Talk to a lawyer, either way, to make sure that your rights are protected, as many construction firms and companies fight to avoid liability and payouts.
+Talk to a Brooklyn construction injury attorney, either way, to make sure that your rights are protected, as many construction firms and companies fight to avoid liability and payouts.

 Right to Seek Treatment